-The following table represents the Company's residential mortgage loans classified as held for investment at June 30, 2008 and December 31, 2007.
-At June 30, 2008 approximately 4.6% of the Company's investments are adjustable rate mortgage loans and 3.0% are fixed rate mortgage loans.
-All of the adjustable rate loans held for investment are hybrid ARMs.
+The following table represents the Company's residential mortgage loans classified as held for investment at September 30, 2008 and December 31, 2007.
+At December 31, 2007, all of the adjustable rate loans held for investment were hybrid ARMs.
 Hybrid ARMs are mortgages that have interest rates that are fixed for an initial period (typically three, five, seven or 10 years) and thereafter reset at regular intervals subject to interest rate caps.
-The loans held for investment are carried at their principal balance outstanding less an allowance for loan losses:
+The loans held for investment were carried at their principal balance outstanding less an allowance for loan losses:

-June 30, 2008 Dece ember 31, 2007 (dollars in the ousands) Mortgage loans, at principal balance Less: allowance for loan losses \$ 150,629 \$ (546) 162,452 (81) Mortgage loans held for investment \$ 150,083 \$ 162,371
+September 30, 20 08 December 31, 2007 Mortgage loans, at principal balance Less: allowance for loan losses (dolla \$ rs in - - thousands) \$ 162,452 (81) Mortgage loans held for investment \$ \$ ================ 162,371 ======

-The following table summarizes the changes in the allowance for loan losses for the mortgage loan portfolio during the six months ended June 30, 2008:
+The following table summarizes the changes in the allowance for loan losses for the mortgage loan portfolio during the nine months ended September 30, 2008:

-June 30, 2008
+September 30, 2008

-(dollars in thou Balance, beginning of ısands)

-period \$ 81

-Provision for loan losses 3 465
+(dollars in thousands) Balance, beginning of period Provision for loan losses Reversal of provision for loan losses \$ 81 465 (546)

-Charge-offs

-Balance, end of period \$ 546
+Balance, end of period \$

 On a quarterly basis, the Company evaluates the adequacy of its allowance for loan losses.
-As of June 30, 2008, the Company recorded an allowance for loan losses of \$546 thousand representing 36 basis points of the Company's mortgage loan portfolio.
+As of September 30, 2008, the Company had no residential mortgage loans held for investment and reversed the allowance for loan losses of \$546 thousand.
 As of December 31, 2007, the Company recorded an allowance for loan losses of \$81 thousand representing 5 basis points of the Company's mortgage loan portfolio.
-At June 30, 2008, there were no loans 60 days or more past due and all loans were accruing interest.